aammd/MS_computational_ecology_opinion/compecol.md

 these data is crucial to computational approaches, and as we do not share any of the cost of collecting these data, it behooves us to make sure that our research practices do not accrue a cost for our colleagues with field or lab programs.
+Research funders could develop financial incentives to these collaborations, specifically by dedicating a part of the money to developing and implementing sound data archival and re-use strategies, or by encouraging researchers to re-use existing data when they exist.

 ## Training and advising computational ecologists